Engee documentation

 Details

-The method of specifying the antenna array specified as Array (no subarrays).
+The method for setting the antenna array, specified as `Array (no subarrays)'.

 Values